XraySpectroscopy/XAS-Data-Interchange/specification/dictionary.md

      * _Units_: none
      * _Format_: free-format string

-(The formatting for this namespace may require attention.
-This was one of the areas for which James advocated the use of tables.)
+#### Outstanding issues

+This is one of the areas for which James advocated the use of tables in order to capture a full complement of information about the detectors.
+For example, an ion chamber might be identified by by any or all of length, gas content, voltage, gap, gas pressure, dark current offset, and details (shaping time, amplification, etc.) about the signal chain behind the detector.

 ## Defined items in the Sample namespace